linkerd/rfc/design/0003-source-metadata.md

   src_resource_kind="deployment",
 }
 ```

+The details of how the source labels will be shared between the source outbound
+proxy and the destination inbound proxy are out-of-scope of this RFC.

 Note that all of the changes described here are additive to the existing
 Prometheus labels and would not introduce any backwards incompatibility.